How to be a Player

 Share the Spotlight

-Lastly, and tied to being a fan of the other Characters, as a Player you should keep an eye out for who at the table hasn’t acted in a while.
+Tied to being a fan of the other Characters, as a Player you should keep an eye out for who at the table hasn’t acted in a while.
 Maybe a Character isn’t important to a scene, so their Player is taking a back seat.
 Maybe the action is moving too fast, and a Player is getting left behind…

 The GM’s hands are often very full juggling all the roles they have to fill, so if you notice that the spotlight hasn’t shined on one of the Players in a while — or that it has been shining on you a lot — actively hand it off to another Player.
 Ask that Player what their Character is doing, or for them to help you.
 Draw the PC into the current action, and then get their input.

-Playing is as Important as GMing
+Playing is as important as GMing

 The Players around the table are just as important as the GM, and share equal ownership over the unfolding story.
 That being said, one of the best ways to better understand the role of the Player is to try out the role of the Gamemaster, at least once!
 If you feel comfortable — and maybe you’ll feel better after reading How to be a Gamemaster - you should try your hand at being on the other side of the table.